-Check out the Eastman Museum at Home page for activities, online resources, and tutorials to keep you engaged and having fun.
+Check out the Eastman Museum at Home page for virtual tours, activities, online resources, and tutorials to keep you engaged and having fun.
 As new materials are created, they will be posting them here.
 You can visit the museum’s website to not only learn about George Eastman, but also the history of photography.
 The site’s “photography” section allows you to view 400,000 photographs with some images dating back to 1839.

 Rochester Museum & Science Center